Asian stocks rise ahead of Fed's next interest rate decision – KION546

 The surge in the Fed’s benchmark lending rate to a range of 4.5% to 4.75%, up from close to zero at the start of last year, caused prices of bonds and other assets on banks’ books to fall, raising concern about their financial health.

+Credit Suisse’s troubles came to a head last week as its stock price tumbled to a record low.
+Early Tuesday, its shares were down 1.9%.

-First Republic Bank has been at the center of investors’ crosshairs in the hunt for the industry’s next victim.
-Its shares fell 47.1% after S&P Global Ratings cut its credit rating for the second time in a week.
+Attention in the United States has focused on smaller and mid-sized banks like First Republic Bank, which has been at the center of investors’ crosshairs in the hunt for the industry’s next victim.
+Its shares fell 47.1% on Monday after S&P Global Ratings cut its credit rating for the second time in a week.

 S&P said it could lower the rating even further despite a group of the biggest U.S. banks announcing last week they would deposit $30 billion in a sign of faith in First Republic.